enertrag/enersys_docs/docs/overview.md

 Each parameter combination is solved and stored, allowing straightforward comparison of results.

+### Saving and reusing results

+`Scenarios` can persist the outcome of a run for later inspection.
+Calling `store_results_to_folder("path")` writes a `results.csv` with the evaluated parameters and, if the result objects are networks, corresponding NetCDF files.
+An existing `Scenarios` instance may later populate itself with these values via `load_results_from_folder("path")`.

+To rebuild a `Scenarios` object from disk there are two class methods:

+- `Scenarios.restore_results_from_folder(folder, scenario)` creates the
+  instance and loads the stored results directly.
+- `Scenarios.create_from_results_folder(folder, scenario)` only restores the
+  parameters.
+Because the parameters originate from `results.csv`, group information is lost and the already permuted values are provided as plain lists.
+If parameters need adjustment afterwards they can be overwritten with either a scalar, e.g. `s.parameter["param"] = 1`, or with a list matching the number of scenarios to compute.

 ### Modifying networks

 The `Network` class offers `modify_by_network` to freeze the capacities from one